jkotlinski/acmeforth/README.md

 ## What?

-HTFC (name pending) is a cross-compiling Forth, targeting the Commodore C64.
-It uses ACME for assembling.
+HTFC is a cross-compiling 16-bit Forth targeting the Commodore C64, using ACME for assembling.

-The host supports all Forth 2012 Core and Core Extension words.
+All Forth 2012 Core and Core Extension words are supported.

-The target supports all Core and Core Extension words, except those that are for interpreting and compiling.
+## Why?

+I want a C64 Forth setup that gives

+ * Fast builds
+ * Lean output (no dictionary or unused words)
+ * Full macro support with CREATE/DOES>
+ * Convenient text editing on PC

 ## Usage Example